junxit/us-congress-bills-111/bill.md

     - **(B)** include in the final report required by subsection (g) summaries of the input and recommendations of these leaders.
   - **(2)** *United States Sentencing Commission* To the extent the review and recommendations required by this section relate to sentencing policies and practices for the Federal criminal justice system, the Commission shall conduct such review and make such recommendations in consultation with the United States Sentencing Commission.
 - **(g)** *Report*
-  - **(1)** *Report* Not later than 18 months after the formation of the Commission, the Commission shall prepare and submit a final report that contains a detailed statement of findings, conclusions, and recommendations of the Commission to Congress, the President, State, local, and tribal governments.
+  - **(1)** *Report* Not later than 18 months after the first meeting of the Commission, the Commission shall prepare and submit a final report that contains a detailed statement of findings, conclusions, and recommendations of the Commission to Congress, the President, State, local, and tribal governments.
   - **(2)** *Goal of unanimity* It is the sense of the Congress that, given the national importance of the matters before the Commission, the Commission should work toward unanimously supported findings and recommendations.
   - **(3)** *Public availability* The report submitted under this subsection shall be made available to the public.
   - **(4)** *Votes on recommendations in report* Consistent with paragraph (2), the Commission shall state the vote total for each recommendation contained in its report to Congress.